 “A wonderful debut!” ~ NY Times Bestselling author Gaelen Foley

 Michael Ashton, the Duke of Ravensdale, is caught in two scandals, neither of which is his own doing.
 The first involves a woman (don’t they always), and the second…well, it also involves a woman and a large sum of stolen money.
-In order to save the reputation Michael has spent his life rebuilding, he must track down the widow of his presumed-dead cousin in order to charm…or seduce her missing husband’s whereabouts from her.
+To clear his family name, Michael must track down his charlatan cousin… the same cousin believed to be dead.

 “Ruesch took Regency London and played it to the fullest in this wonderful new story.”

 Thomas is dead.
 Blythe’s brother’s words echoed in her head as she peered out her bedroom window at the black clouds.

 “Did you hear me?”
 Adam’s hand landed on her shoulder and squeezed lightly.
 “Blythe, I’m so sorry.”

 She should feel something.
 After a year of not knowing where her husband was, there should be grief, sadness.
 Perhaps a desire to rage at the quirk of fate that had brought her here.

 “Was he traveling alone?”
 She knew the answer, or at least she suspected it.